-SOFTWOOD 'CENTRE OF EXCELLENCE' & SOFTWOOD HUB The development of a Softwood 'Centre of Excellence' and Softwood Hub has been identified in the Snowy Valleys Economic Development Strategy to capitalise on our competitive strength as Australia's most integrated plantation forestry region.
+SOFTWOOD 'CENTRE OF EXCELLENCE' & SOFTWOOD HUB

+The development of a Softwood 'Centre of Excellence' and Softwood Hub has been identified in the Snowy Valleys Economic Development Strategy to capitalise on our competitive strength as Australia's most integrated plantation forestry region.

 The region's current plantation timber estate comprises some 125,000 hectares and generates the largest socioeconomic presence of any softwood region in Australia.
 It supports 5,375 direct and flow-on jobs with a total gross economic contribution of over \$2 billion per annum.

 \$100,000 to undertake a scoping and concept design study for a Softwood 'Centre of Excellence' and Softwood Hub in the Snowy Valleys.

 The study should consider the multiple roles and functions that such a centre could play, including supporting industry innovation through research and development and as a visitor and education centre.
-WHAT IS THE ISSUE THAT THIS INITIATIVE WILL HELP ADDRESS?

 The forest growing, harvesting, hauling, and processing industries have all undergone significant changes over the last few decades, as processes become more automated and more capital intensive.
 While lower-skilled job opportunities are declining, there is a growing demand for workers with specialised skills, including specialist engineers, scientists and mechanics.

 There are significant needs and opportunities for new training and skill development services to be provided in the region as a new plantation hub is established.

 The establishment of a 'Centre of Excellence' and Softwood Hub in the region would enhance the industry's commitment to a deeper research and development effort into aspects of plantation silviculture, processing and landscape management, as well as aspects of new manufacturing technology such as robotics and adoption of Industry 4.0.

-WHY IS THIS IMPORTANT FOR THE COMMUNITY?
-Social Provides the opportunity for access to specialised skills training in the Snowy Valleys softwoods region.
+Provides the opportunity for access to specialised skills training in the Snowy Valleys softwoods region.
 The region hosts a well-established TAFE with some basic curricula for industry-related training courses.
 However, the shortage of skilled machine operators is a particularly critical need requiring more attention.
 There are some emerging models from NZ that would be worth considering for this region.
 Detailed analysis of skills requirements and shortfalls within this region have already been identified by a 2017 University of Canberra study.

-Environmental Provides a deeper research and development effort into aspects of forestry such as landscape management, water management and plantation silviculture.
+Provides a deeper research and development effort into aspects of forestry such as landscape management, water management and plantation silviculture.

 Plantation grown pine is a renewable resource.

-Economic Forestry activity in the region is currently constrained by issues regarding access to critical enabling infrastructure to enhance the sectors' productivity and output as well as opportunities to grow.
+Forestry activity in the region is currently constrained by issues regarding access to critical enabling infrastructure to enhance the sectors' productivity and output as well as opportunities to grow.
 This initiative will address key infrastructure needs as well as skills development to support the industry's capacity to grow, add value and prosper.

-RATIONALE FOR INVESTMENT/ COMMITMENT BY GOVERNMENT The project aligns with the Federal Government's recently released policy: 'Growing a Better Australia: A Billion Trees for Jobs and Growth'.
-LOBBY IDENTIFY DEVELOR PLAN DELIVER Leading, engaging and supporting strong and vibrant communities
+The project aligns with the Federal Government's recently released policy: 'Growing a Better Australia: A Billion Trees for Jobs and Growth'.

+IDENTIE'

-SOFTWOOD 'CENTRE OF EXCELLENCE' & SOFTWOOD HUB (continued) WHAT IS THE CURRENT STATUS OF THE INITIATIVE/PROJECT?
+SOFTWOOD 'CENTRE OF EXCELLENCE' & SOFTWOOD HUB (continued)

 Informed by rigorous stakeholder engagement, the development of a Softwoods 'Centre of Excellence' and Softwood Hub has been identified as a priority in Council's Economic Development Strategy.

 Council, through its work with the Softwoods Working Group, is lobbying for the Snowy Valleys region to be chosen as one of the Federal Government's "plantation hubs".

-COST

 \$100,000 for scoping study to identify full project costs.

-IS THERE A KNOWN FUNDING OPPORTUNITY?

 Building Better Regions Fund